Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 What We Are Looking For

-• At least 2 years of experience in a data-related role, with some exposure to ELT tools and data modelling techniques.
+• At least 2 years of experience in a data-related role, with exposure to ELT tools and data modelling techniques.

 • Strong SQL skills and experience with data cloud tech like Snowflake.